On the motive of a commutative algebraic group: Special cases

-\begin{proof} By Lemma \ref{natural} the map $\alpha_A$ is natural.
-On the other hand the action of the multiplication $n_A$ is equal to $n^i \cdot\id$ on $\hof{i}(A)$ (Theorem \ref{DM}) and to $n\cdot\id$ on $\Mof(A)$ (Proposition \ref{Yoneda}).
-This implies that $\alpha_A $ is zero on $\hof{i}(A)$ for $i\neq 1$.
-Then by the second part of Lemma \ref{natural} the restriction to $\hof{1}(A)$ has to be non-zero. \end{proof} \begin{lemma} For any smooth and proper curve $C$ with a rational point, the motives $\hof{1}(J(C))$ and $\Mof(J(C))$ are isomorphic. \end{lemma} \begin{proof} Consider $M(C)\in D^-(\STEkQ)$.
+To conclude, notice that the restriction of $\alpha_A$ to $\hof{1}(A)$ has to be non-zero, otherwise the whole $\alpha_A$ would be zero, which contradicts Lemma \ref{natural}. \end{proof} \begin{lemma} For any smooth and proper curve $C$ with a rational point, the motives $\hof{1}(J(C))$ and $\Mof(J(C))$ are isomorphic. \end{lemma} \begin{proof} Consider $M(C)\in D^-(\STEkQ)$.
 It is cohomologically concentrated in degrees $0$ and $-1$.
 The cohomology in degree $0$ is by \cite[Theorem 3.4.2]{TMF} given by $\Pic(C)$.
 In degree $-1$ it is equal to $\sheaf{O}^*$.

 We use the projector given by the rational point $x$ and its Poincar\'e dual to split off $\one\oplus \one(1)[2]=\Z\oplus\sheaf{O}^*[1]$.
 The remaining object is cohomologically concentrated in degree $0$ and given by the kernel of the degree map $\Pic(C)\to \Z$, hence isomorphic to $\Mof(J(C))$.